biranjan/lambda_demo/readme.md

 ```

 ### Brief info on What function does:
 It simply make the api call and determines whether person should
 wear a jacket or not:
     Condition to wear a jacket is determined by average weather and if weather description. **Since I couldn't find a probability of rain so I just used any weather description other than *clear sky*.
-I guess this is could be a  problem**.
-As is it simply print to aws logs although it can be accessed via API gateway if need be.
+I guess this is/could be a  problem**.
+As is, it simply prints to aws logs although it can be accessed via API gateway if need be.

 ### Breifly about Aws Lambda creation steps
-I mostly used web interface not create lambda and uses python 3.7 all the library are already included so there is no other dependencies.
+I mostly used web interface not create lambda and uses python 3.7.
+All the library are already included by default so there is no other dependencies.

 ### Other Task
 Sadly having not used aws cloud formation I got stuck writing template for cloud formation and to keep my sanity I decided to stop and write documentation.
 Although the resource.template file is here of what I manged.
-I believe here I can aso write a trigger rule which I did not manage.
+I believe here I can aso write a trigger rule which I did not manage :(